rbjoergensen/kubernetes-resource-monitor/readme.md

 ### Kubernetes resource collector

-Docker image for collecting resource usage in Kubernetes and sending them to Elasticsearch.
+Docker image for collecting resource usage and pod and deployment statuses in Kubernetes and sending them to Elasticsearch.

 The following environment variables are required to run.